RaihanFAU/rag-ingestion-retrieval-pipeline-with-openai-langchain-chromadb/README.md

 ## Notes

 - `CHAT_MODEL = "gpt-5-mini"` is prepared for the next query/generation step of the RAG app.
+- The current ingestion pipeline stores paragraph chunks with metadata such as `filename`, `source`, and `paragraph_index`.
 - If OpenAI quota is unavailable, ingestion will fail during embedding generation.